-JRDS can managed quite an high number of nodes, finding it's way within a long lists of nodes can become difficult.
+JRDS can manage quite a high number of nodes, but finding it's way within a long list of nodes can become difficult.

-So jrds provides a way to create tree using only a subset of possible graphs, using filter.
+JRDS provides a way to create trees using only a subset of possible graphs, using filter.

 A filter is defined by a xml document, as usual, giving